 “What do you mean ‘they’re not right’?” asked Sandy.
 “We put them exactly where you told us to put them.
 Here’s the map you drew!”

-We learned that lesson again a while later when Bud and I added the doorway to the side of the addition.
+We learned that lesson when Bud and I added the doorway to the side of the addition.
 It was a little crooked.
 Swung closed all by itself.
 Sandy said, “Something’s wrong with that door!”
 Bud said, “That’s good that the door closes by itself!
 You don’t have to do it yourself.”
 I said nothing.
 Just poured us another martini.
 The next day we took out the door and built a wall instead.

 “Bud, there’s a rock up ahead!”